Denver04/CodeFury/readme.md

 **Contributing**
-If you’d like to contribute, please fork the repository and submit a pull request.
+If you’d like to contribute, please fork the repository and submit a pull request!